Welcome to the

 DO I NEED TO SUBMIT A PERSONALIZED LETTER FOR EACH TRACK THAT I’VE APPLIED TO?

-Applicants are encouraged to write a different targeted personal letter for each track they want to apply to, especially for the applicants who want to apply to the Vancouver Island and Prince George tracks.
-This will help the Program understand the reasons for applying to specific tracks.
+Applicants are encouraged to write different targeted personal letter for the track they want to apply, especially those who want to apply to Victoria, Prince George, and/or Interior.
+Applicants can use the same personal letter if applying to either the Vancouver and/or Fraser tracks.
+This will help the program to understand why the candidate is applying to specific tracks.

 IS A CV OR CUSTOM RESUME REQUIRED FOR THE CARMS APPLICATION?